EdamCheese/EdamCheese.github.io/README.md

 <li>Unknown journalist follows newspaper I managed</li>
 <li>Vegas casino game master follows money.
 Excellent!</li>
 </ul>
-<p> The technical implementation of this puzzle is modified from work by Jen McTeague, which is itself based on work by Jack Lance.
-Please do not view the source code whilst solving this puzzle.</p
 <div style="text-align:center">
 <a href="https://www.callingit.in/1/#ZEX22+6tANJ8xeuu-sc6kYiFbDryPHfB7uC/Vb8hwqbAELOUI-QSBDcnlwdGljIExldHRlciBXZWI=-">Check your answer here!</a>
 </div>
+<p> The technical implementation of this puzzle is modified from work by Jen McTeague, which is itself based on work by Jack Lance.</p>
 </html>